 |May.
 31st, 2009 12:01 am Google I/O conference report|

 So this week I attended the Google I/O Developer Conference at Moscone Center in San Francisco.
 When I attended last year while I was working for the UCSF Library I so much enjoyed the spectacle that I wanted to come back even after I quit programming.
 So when I won a free pass given away by the event's Twitter feed, I made plans to go, enjoy the copious amounts of free food and entertainment, and shoot some photos.
 Little did I realize that the technical focus of the conference would be what wowed me this year.
-I posted continual updates on Twitter during the conference, but wanted to write up a proper blog post as well.2 notes - Make notes
+I posted continual updates on Twitter during the conference, but wanted to write up a proper blog post as well.1 note - Make notes

 I was groggy for the start of the conference the first day, but took an immediate interest to the plans for HTML 5 revealed in the keynote presentation.
 The amount of coolness that can be rendered directly in the browser (unless you're using IE, ha ha) is truly astounding.

 I was also intrigued by Google Web Elements, which gave me some ideas for improving my own web sites.
 Within five minutes I had whipped up a quick test page in vi, embedding my work calendar and a slideshow I had previously prepared.
 While the technology behind this isn't revolutionary, it does add a layer of convenience.